Will James (artist): Writing

 In the fall of 1922 James began writing an article on horse bucking.
 It came to the attention of Max Perkins who believed the writing revealed "authentic American vernacular" and recommended the article for publication in Scribner's Magazine.
 Scribner's paid $300 for the work "Bucking Horses and Bucking-Horse Riders," together with its illustrations, James's first published story.
 Perkins asked James for more work, and over the years the Scribner's publishing house published twenty books of his over the following twenty years.

 The sale of several short stories and books followed, enabling him and his wife to buy a small ranch in Washoe Valley, Nevada, where he wrote his most famous book, Smoky the Cowhorse.
 It was published in 1926 and won the Newbery Medal for children's literature in 1927.
 Several film adaptations were made of the book, with James narrating the 1933 film.
 His fictionalized autobiography, Lone Cowboy, was written in 1930 and was a bestselling Book-of-the-Month Club selection.
 He wrote his last book, The American Cowboy, in 1942, shortly before his death and the last line he wrote was "The cowboy will never die."
 In all, he wrote and illustrated 23 books, 5 of which were made into feature films.

 His later years were spent on his ranch at Pryor Creek, Montana and at his Billings home on Smoky Lane.
 In the late 1930s he lived in the California high desert on the Godshall C Bar G Ranch.
 The ranch overlooked the Mojave River and is now within the boundaries of the town of Apple Valley, California.
 While on the ranch he wrote at least one book, Flint Spears.
 He died of alcoholism in Hollywood, California, in 1942.

 The largest public collection of James' writings, artwork, and personal effects is preserved at the Yellowstone Art Museum in Billings, Montana.

+In 1973, his story “The Boy and the Bronc Buster” was turned into a television movie.
+It aired on the The Wonderful World of Disney and starred Earl Holliman and Larry D. Mann.

 In 1988, the Canadian National Film Board sponsored an 83-minute biography, Alias Will James, which commemorates the French Canadian's life and features his art and storycraft.
 Folk singer Ian Tyson wrote "The Man They Called Will James" for the score and it became a minor hit for Tyson.

 James was inducted into the Nevada Writers Hall of Fame in 1991, and into the Hall of Great Westerners of the National Cowboy and Western Heritage Museum in 1992, on the hundredth anniversary of his birth.